syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 # Column Types

-SfDataGrid contains different types of column each with its own functionalities as implied by its name.
+[SfDataGrid](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid.html) contains different types of column each with its own functionalities as implied by its name.
 You can use any column based on your requirements.

-The below table describes you the types of column and its purpose of usage in SfDataGrid.
+The below table describes you the types of column and its purpose of usage in `SfDataGrid`.

 <table>
 <tr>